LDprg/smartauto/README.md

 # Why SmartAuto

-SmartAuto is very similar to homeassistant of the surface, but takes a lot of different design choices, to fix many inconveniences of homeassistant.
+SmartAuto is very similar to homeassistant on the surface, but takes a lot of different design choices, to fix many inconveniences of homeassistant.
 Modularity and performance as well as reliability are the main focus points of SmartAuto

 ### Modularity